 - Does it have conferences, seminars, online education and other learning opportunities?

 - Does it have extra benefits, such as better rates on health/home/life insurance, discounts on gym memberships, reduced attorney service fees or discounts for extending learning?

 - Are they local, national or global?
 A mix is good when choosing organizations.

 These are just a few of the questions you can use for helping to pick your memberships in professional affiliations/organizations.

 Can Some Professional Affiliations/Organizations Hurt Your Chances of Being Hired?

 Yes.
 While many professional affiliations/organizations can help you gain employment, including some types on your resume can hurt your chances of even being considered for a job.
 Unless you are sure that mentioning associations, including race, gender, ethnic, religion or political group can help you, you probably should not mention belonging to them.
 Unfortunately, this gives the employer details about you that can bias him or her, so it is best left off your resume.

-While not mentioning these details on your resume is advised, it does not mean that you should not use these organizations for education and helping with your career advancement plans.
+While you shouldn’t mention these details on your resume, this doesn’t mean that you can’t still use these organizations for education and helping with your career advancement plans.